 We are honored to say that JCI operates this historic facility, which is open 365 days a year.
-Our staff takes great pride in keeping the station tidy and clean and is particularly attentive in offering passengers great customer service with a warm welcome while assisting with operating the kiosks and boarding the train.
+Our staff takes great pride in keeping the station tidy and clean and is particularly attentive in offering passengers excellent customer service with a warm welcome while assisting with operating the kiosks and boarding the train.